-Why the creation of campus crime stoppers?
+Why the creation of Crime Stoppers "Safe School" program?

 The goal of Campus Crime Stoppers is 100% safe schools.
 This involves more than just tips.
 Students today are faced with a lot of dangers such as dating violence, internet predators, bullying, drugs, weapons, underage drinking and more.
 We strive to give students access to people and services that can make them safe from all kinds of threats.